Chart Color Schemes

 Milton's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-The most common conditions are mental health issues affecting 10.4%, and asthma impacting 7.9% of residents.
-A total of 76.0% declare themselves completely clear of medical ailments compared to Greater Brisbane's 74.7%.
-Milton has 256 people aged 65 and over, which is 6.9% of its population, lower than Greater Brisbane's 11.6%.
-Seniors' health outcomes align with the general population's profile.
+The most prevalent medical conditions in Milton are mental health issues and asthma, affecting 10.4% and 7.9% of residents respectively.
+Notably, 76.0% of Milton residents report having no medical ailments, compared to Greater Brisbane's 74.7%.
+As of 2021, 6.8% of Milton's population is aged 65 and over (269 people), which is lower than Greater Brisbane's 11.6%.
+Despite this, health outcomes among seniors in Milton are strong and largely align with the general population's health profile.

 Frequently Asked Questions - Health